docgeni/docgeni/docs/en-us/configuration/global.md

 - Type: `lite`｜`full`
 - Default: `lite`

-It's used to set the document display mode.
-The default is lite mode(left menu + right content), `full` is site mode, including: homepage + head nav + left menu + right content.
+Sets the display mode of the documentation site.

+- `lite`: Lite mode with a left menu and right content area
+- `full`: Full site mode with a homepage, top navigation, left menu, and right content area

 ## theme

 - Type: `default`｜`angular`
 - Default: `default`

-Navbar Theme settings:
+Sets the navbar theme style.

-- `default`: default theme, navigation background color is white
+- `default`: Default theme with a white navbar background
-- `angular`：`Angular` official website style, default navigation background color is: <code style="color: #3f51b5">#3f51b5</code>, SCSS color variables can be modified to change the navigation background color
+- `angular`: Angular official site style with a default navbar background of <code style="color: #3f51b5">#3f51b5</code>.
+You can customize it via SCSS variables

 ## switchTheme

 - Type: `boolean`
 - Default: `false`

-Whether to enable the overall theme switching function.
-When enabled, it supports switching between three themes: `Light Theme`, `Dark Theme`, and `Follow System`.
+Enables light/dark theme switching.
+When enabled, users can choose light, dark, or system theme.

 ## title

 - Type: `string`
 - Default: `package.name`

-The title of the document.
-Usually the name of the component library, such as `Docgeni`.
+The site title, usually the component library name, such as `Docgeni`.

 ## logoUrl

 - Type: `string`
-- Default: the Logo Url of Docgeni
+- Default: the default Docgeni logo URL

-Logo URL of the library.
+The logo image URL of the library.

 ## repoUrl

 - Type: `string`
 - Default: `null`

-Github repository URL of the library.
+The GitHub repository URL of the library.

 ## docsDir

 - Type: `string`
 - Default: `docs`

-Markdown document directory URL, Docgeni will scan the folders and Markdown files in this directory, and generate top-level nav entries, menus and page documents according to certain rules.
+The directory that contains Markdown documentation.
+Docgeni scans folders and Markdown files in this directory and generates top-level navigation, side menus, and page content according to its rules.

 ## siteDir

 - Type: `string`
 - Default: `.docgeni/site`

-Automatically generated site directory.
-Docgeni will copy the generated component examples and documents to the site.
-After `siteProjectName` is set, the directory of the custom site is the main one.
-This configuration is invalid.
+The generated site workspace directory.
+Docgeni syncs component examples and documentation into this directory.
+If `siteProjectName` is set, the custom site directory takes precedence and this option is ignored.

 ## outputDir

 - Type: `string`
 - Default: `dist/docgeni-site`

-The output directory of site construction.
-When the `siteProjectName` is set, the output directory of the custom site is the main one.
-This configuration is invalid.
+The build output directory of the site.
+If `siteProjectName` is set, the custom site's output directory takes precedence and this option is ignored.

 ## renderMode <label>2.8.0+</label>

 - Type: `csr` | `ssg` | `ssr`
 - Default: `csr`

 Sets how the documentation site is rendered.
 Docgeni generates the corresponding Angular build options based on this value:

 - `csr`: Client-Side Rendering.
-Pages render in the browser.
-The build output is static files only, suitable for CDN deployment.
+Pages render in the browser and the build output is static files only, suitable for CDN deployment
 - `ssg`: Static Site Generation.
-All documentation pages are pre-rendered to HTML at build time, which improves SEO and first paint.
+Documentation pages are pre-rendered to HTML at build time, which improves SEO and first paint
 - `ssr`: Server-Side Rendering.
-Requires a Node.js server at runtime, suitable when you need dynamic server capabilities.
+Requires a Node.js server at runtime, suitable when you need dynamic server capabilities

 ```ts
 module.exports = {